 The enable criteria established by CARB that will display the monitor as disabled include:

 If the vehicle is driven to a different altitude or ambient air temperature conditions on the same trip, the monitor status may change from enabled to disabled.
-The monitor status will not change from disabled to enable if the conditions change back.
+The monitor status will not change from disabled to enabled if the conditions change back.
 This could result in a monitor test showing disabled but eventually showing Complete.

 The next two captures display PID 41 results for O2 Sensors B1 & B2.